-The Description, if specified, is mostly used internally to provide other administrators with information about the DataStore.
-Click Submit.

-- 4) Navigate to the "Feature Type" configuration page under Config > Data > Feature Type.
-Select your new data store from the drop-down menu.
-Click New. - 5) Style the layer using a style from the drop-down style menu, or click "Create new SLD" to create a new Style object and corresponding SLD (this option provides more control over the style).
-You should also define a spatial reference system (SRS) number for the new layer.
+- 3) Point to the GIS data file on the file system.
+Use an absolute path or a relative to the GeoServer data directory that is configured in Metacat. - The Description, if specified, is mostly used internally to provide other administrators with information about the Data Store.
+Click Submit. - 4) Navigate to the "Layers" configuration page under Data > Layers.
+Add a new Layer from your new data source. - 5) You should also define a spatial reference system (SRS) number for the new layer.
 Most lat/long data is "4326".
 If your data is in another projection, determine its spatial reference system using the help links provided (Figure 5.4).

-Figure 5.4: GeoServer's FeatureType Editor.
-The Style and SRS settings discussed in step 5 are highlighted.
+Figure 5.4: GeoServer's FeatureType configuration.
+The SRS settings discussed in step 5 are highlighted.